Domaine Borès - Alsace Rêve de Pierres 2017 (moelleux)

 Hachette

-"From their high-altitude vineyards with schist soils, these winemakers love to craft sweet or dessert wines.
-Take this golden-yellow sweet wine, for example, which leaves beautiful tears on the sides of the glass.
+“From their high-altitude vineyard with schist soils, these winemakers love to produce sweet or syrupy wines.
+Take this golden-yellow, sweet wine, for example, which leaves beautiful tears on the sides of the glass.
 Intense and rich on the nose, it blends exotic fruits with hints of candied lemon, honey, and quince.
-This profile, reminiscent of noble rot, carries through to the palate, with beeswax rounding out the profile.
-The texture, too, is superb: this wine shines with its creaminess, fullness, and sweetness, without the slightest heaviness, as the grape variety’s acidity provides freshness and length. " (Le Guide Hachette des Vins 2020) A delicacy full of finesse!
+This profile, reminiscent of noble rot, carries through on the palate, with beeswax rounding out the flavor profile.
+The texture, too, is superb: this wine shines with its creaminess, fullness, and sweetness, without the slightest heaviness, as the grape variety’s acidity provides freshness and length. ” (Le Guide Hachette des Vins 2020) A delicacy full of finesse!

-Buy your Borès wines at the best prices in a private sale!
+Buy your Borès wines at the best price in a private sale!

 Starting at €99 on your first order